 Every fall, a friend of mine hosts a large group for a night of fun in front of a bonfire at Vala’s Pumpkin Patch.
 It’s a bit of a tradition now and people look forward to it.
 If you’re looking to create a similar tradition, here’s a list of places that let you have bonfires in Omaha (or nearby).

-UPDATE: This post was first published in 2013 and has been updated in 2019 to reflect new prices.
+UPDATE: This post was first published in 2013 and has been updated in 2022.
+Prices have not been updated.

 Where are some of the hot spots (couldn’t help myself) for bonfires in Omaha and nearby?
 Here’s a roundup: